core-wg/comi/draft-ietf-core-comi.md

 : The message payload of Media-Type 'application/yang-instances+cbor-seq' is encoded using a CBOR sequence.
   Each item within this CBOR sequence contains a CBOR map carrying an instance-identifier and associated instance-value.
   Instance-identifiers are encoded using the rules defined in {{Section 6.13.1 of -yang-cbor}}, instance-values are encoded using the rules defined in {{Section 4 of -yang-cbor}}.
+  The reference SID applying to the instance-value is provided by the SID in the instance-identifier.

 : When present in an iPATCH request payload, this Media-Type carry a list of data node instances to be replaced, created, or deleted.
   For each data node instance D, for which the instance-identifier is the same as a data node instance I, in the targeted datastore resource: the value of D replaces the value of I.  When the value of D is null, the data node instance I is removed.
 When the targeted datastore resource does not contain a data node instance with the same instance-identifier as D, a new instance is created with the same instance-identifier and value as D (unless the value of D is null).